YEAR 6 MOCK TRIAL COMPETITION 2025

 Due to the overwhelming success of these competitions, in previous years we have received many more requests from schools to participate than we could accommodate.

-To avoid this disappointment and have as many schools participating as possible, for the 2025 competition we held Local Heats prior to a Grand Final competition.
+To avoid this disappointment and have as many schools participating as possible, for the first time we held Local Heats in 2025.
 This worked well and was very successful.
 Due to this, we will continue to hold Local Heats prior the Grand Final event.

 Local Heats Information:

-For the 2025 Local Heats the offence topic was Cyber Bullying.
-The Grand Final was a different script for the offence of Possession of a Bladed Article.
+For the 2026 Local Heats the offence topic will be Cyber Bullying.
+The Grand Final will be a different script for the offence of Possession of a Bladed Article.

-The winners and runners up of the Local Heats, together with the winner and runner up of the 2025 Grand Final will go through to the 2026 final.
-In previous years we have had 16 schools in the Grand Final and expect to have the same in 2026.
-This is the most we can accommodate on the day.
+The winners and runners up of the Local Heats, together with the winner and runner up of the 2025 Grand Final will go through to the 2026 Grand Final.
+This will be held towards the end of June 2026, most probably at Hemsley House in Salford.

 Grand Final Competition: